purvitrivedi/sei-group-project-3/README.md

 **Planning**:

-While we did a great job planning as a team, it was a slightly challenging as I was still full trying to understand the difference between Embedded and Referenced Data.
-Fortunately, this was the perfect project to solidify my understanding.
+While we did a great job planning as a team, it was slightly challenging as I was still full trying to understand the difference between Embedded and Referenced Data.
+Fortunately, this was the perfect project to solidify my understanding in this area.

 **Navigating from one user profile to another**: